-INTERIM ASSOCIATE PASTOR POSITION
+ASSOCIATE PASTOR POSITION (Installed, Exempt and Full-Time)

-Bradley Hills Presbyterian Church – 6601 Bradley Boulevard, Bethesda, MD, 20817
+Bradley Hills Presbyterian Church – 6601 Bradley Boulevard, Bethesda, MD.
+20817

 Our congregation brings together a variety of ages, professions, interests and backgrounds to fulfill the church’s mission.
 Approximately fifty-four percent of the congregation is female and forty-six percent male.
-Sixty-eight percent of the congregation is married, eighteen percent single, and fourteen percent other (widowed, divorced, separated, partnered or unspecified).
+Approximately sixty-eight percent of the congregation is married, eighteen percent single, and fourteen percent other (widowed, divorced, separated, partnered or unspecified).
 Vocationally, the congregation is diverse.
 Predominantly professionals, we have many members from the medical and scientific communities, and teachers from all levels – nursery school through university – both public and private.
 Other vocations include artists, non-profit and community leaders, journalists, CEOs, engineers, attorneys, consultants, and stay-at-home moms and dads.
 We have many families with young children, dual-income families who appreciate BHPC as a place to get their spiritual batteries recharged, and many members who are retired and bring considerable experience and insights to the church.
 Though leading busy lives, our search for greater spiritual connections and our strong intellectual curiosity drives us to participate actively in the life and work of the church (including music, drama, teaching, flower arranging, and hospitality and community service).
-This highly educated congregation seeks intellectual engagement, and appreciates opportunities to explore faith issues or current issues through adult education, off-site book clubs and spiritual groups, daybreak prayer circles, Bible studies and active involvement in programs of the wider church, among other forums.
+This highly educated congregation seeks intellectual engagement, and appreciates opportunities to explore faith issues or current issues through adult education, off-site book clubs and spiritual groups, Bible studies and active involvement in programs of the wider church, among other forums.

 If interested, e-mail resume and/or PIF and references to address below: